Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: III. Unfolding and Hypernetwork

 \section{III.
 Unfolding and Hypernetwork}

-To develop deep unfolding based on hypernetwork, we firstly introduce the unfolded GEC-SR algorithm \cite{Wang-2020} in Section III.A.
-Next, we describe how we construct a hypernetwork for the purpose of generating the parameters of the unfolded GEC-SR in Section III.B.
-Finally, several architectures of the hypernetwork, which can improve the flexibility and robustness of the unfolded GEC-SR, are described in Section III.C.
+To develop deep unfolding based on hypernetwork, we first introduce the unfolded GEC-SR algorithm \cite{Wang-2020} in Section III.A.
+Next, we describe the construction of a hypernetwork to generating the parameters of the unfolded GEC-SR in Section III.B.
+Finally, several architectures of the hypernetwork that can improve the flexibility and robustness of the unfolded GEC-SR are described in Section III.C.